ayushranjan2806/job-protal-system-d6l/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# 💻 REACT Kanban board quicksell

+## 📚 Description
+Job protol system using react -redux for apply searching and post the job

+**team working on the project with me**

+1) ISHITA GUPTA
+2) YAMINI YADAV
+3) ISHIKA PATEL
+4) AYUSH RANJAN

+**Priority levels: (This values you will receive in the api)**

+## 👨‍💻 Live Demo

+##  Dependencies

+- **_react-redux**
+- **_REACT-AXIOS**

+WORK ASSIGN BY TEAM EVERYDAY MONITOR IN THIS SHEET [https://docs.google.com/spreadsheets/d/1-olMayw94gPzt7sxeIOFwsFlbjS-hqWrIcQh2fu9QOI/edit?usp=sharing]

+## 🪜 Steps I took to optimize the page load time

+- Used Lighthouse DevTools Extension to find the performance issues and fix them using their actionable suggestion.
+- Used vercel to deploy this website.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+To install all the packages in package.json.
+This will install all the dependencies and devDependencies.

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload when you make changes.\
+The page will reload if you make edits.\
-You may also see any lint errors in the console.
+You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`